Avaya Does Not Have Native PCI-Compliant Payment Capture

 Utilities

 Utility companies processing bill payments through Avaya contact centres need high-volume, reliable payment capture.
-Shuttle handles automated IVR payments for self-service callers and agent-assisted payments for more complex interactions — all through the same integration.
+Shuttle handles automated IVR payments for self-service callers and agent-assisted payments for more complex interactions, all via the same Twilio Pay capture.

 Government and Public Sector